 Q: How important is protein to a cat’s diet?

-Dr. Donna Waltz: Protein is one of the five essential nutrients in a carnivore's diet.
+Dr. Donna Waltz: Protein is one of the essential nutrients in a carnivore's diet.
 Because cats have evolved to be meat-eating specialists, they require protein and amino acids from animal sources in every meal.
 Most cats require approximately 30% of their dietary calories to come from protein to fuel their bodies and unique nervous systems, to grow hair continuously and to ensure a functioning immune system.

 Q: Does it matter whether the protein in a cat’s diet is animal-based or plant-based?

 Dr. Donna Waltz: Animal protein sources provide vitamins, amino acids and fatty acids that are not found in plant sources.
 Cats do not have the ability to synthesize as many amino acids and vitamins as dogs or people can, making them entirely dependent on animal protein sources for these nutrients.
 An example of an important amino acid not found in plants is taurine, which is vitally important to normal feline retinal and cardiac function.
-Without these amino acids, cats can develop blindness and a specific type of heart disease, dilated cardiomyopathy.
+Without these amino acids, cats can develop blindness and a specific type of heart disease called dilated cardiomyopathy.

 Dr. Donna Waltz: Protein is the primary energy source for cats.
 Without it, serious health problems can occur.
 Deficiencies in certain amino acids, the building blocks of protein, can lead to specific types of illness.
-Arginine deficiency can lead to a build-up of ammonia in the body leading to seizures and even death.
+Arginine deficiency can lead to a build-up of ammonia in the body, leading to seizures and even death.
 Taurine deficiency, as mentioned earlier, can lead to a host of metabolic problems, like heart disease and blindness.
 Many amino acid deficiencies lead to impaired immune function, poor growth, reproductive failure and congenital defects.

 Q: What do you consider to be the best sources of protein in a healthy cat diet?